herrykim/herrykim.github.io/_posts/2022-03-13-My-new-blog.markdown

 # Welcome

-**For computer science study**, I created this website using Jekyll.
+For `computer science` study, I created this website using `Jekyll`.
 I hope this to substitute my Cargocollective portfolio in a month.